cyberbotics/webots/docs/guide/tutorial-3-appearance.md

 > **Hands-on #4**: View the simulation in wireframe mode by using the `View / Wireframe Rendering` menu item.
 Then restore the plain rendering mode: `View / Plain Rendering`.

-Others rendering features that can be helpful:
+Others rendering features can be helpful:
-* View Coordinates systems : `View / Optional Rendering / Show Coordinates System (Ctrl + F1)`.
+* View Coordinates systems: `View / Optional Rendering / Show Coordinates System (Ctrl + F1)`.
 * View distance sensor rays: `View / Optional Rendering / Show DistanceSensor Rays (Ctrl + F10)`.

-### Solution : World File
+### Solution: World File

 To compare your world with the solution, go to your files and find the folder named "my\_first\_simulation" created in [Tutorial 1](tutorial-1-your-first-simulation-in-webots.md), then go to the "worlds" folder and open with a text editor the right world.
 [This solution](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/appearance.wbt) as the others is located in the [solution directory](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/).